How March Madness Teams are Picked

-The committee is sequestered in a hotel during the selection process, not unlike a jury for an important court case.
+The 10-member men's and women's selection committees are sequestered in a hotel during the selection process, not unlike a jury for an important court case.
 Members must weigh the evidence provided to them though certain criteria.
 During the selection process, each member must submit a list of teams that should, without a doubt, be in the tournament.
 This list cannot include the school that the member represents.
 If eight members put a team on their list, that team is put into the field of tournament teams.

 Here are some of the criteria the selection committees rely on: